Overcoming Content Challenges

 Ideally, everything required to write an article as described above would be in place before the article is written.

-Of course, you can simply ignore all of this, just start writing and promoting your articles and see what happens!
+Of course, you can ignore all this, and just start writing and promoting your articles and see what happens!

 If You Don’t Want To Guess Your Way To Success…